-Counterparty Risk (CR) Assessment
+Counterparty Risk (CR) Assessment and Counterparty Risk Ratings (CRRs)

-ARB's CR Assessment is positioned at Aa3(cr)/Prime-1(cr)
+ARB's CR Assessment is Aa3(cr)/Prime-1(cr)

-The CR Assessment of ARB, per our Advanced LGF approach, is positioned two notches above the Adjusted BCA of baa2, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, such as bail-in-able funding and deposits.
+The CR Assessment of ARB, per our Advanced LGF approach, is three notches above the Adjusted BCA of baa2, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, such as bail-in-able funding and deposits.
+The CR Assessment benefits from two additional notches of uplift because of government support, in line with our assumptions of a very high probability of support from the Qatar government in the event of failure.